 - We shall expect students to be in full school uniform but fully understand uniform hasn’t been worn for a while - children will have grown - and that buying new clothes/shoes may be challenging in our current lockdown.
 Could you please inform your child’s form tutor of any issues or contact Mrs Taylor firstname.lastname@example.org if you require any support.
 We have a good range of second hand uniform available if needed.
 Once the tutor has been informed, students may wear their PE uniform but not jeans, jogging trousers and non-black footwear.

 - On days students have PE or Dance they should come to school in their PE kit.

 If your child has been loaned a device to use during the lockdown period, we will be allowing them to keep these devices until Easter, in case they are needed for self-isolation.
 We will make arrangements in the summer term to collect these devices.
 If your child received a donated device, your child can keep the device, however if it is no longer needed we would welcome it back in school so we can distribute it to another student.

 All of our students should go home at the end of the school day, in-line with the national lockdown protocols.

 Please do not hesitate to contact us here at the college using email@example.com .

-The table below outlines the number of confrmed student and staff cases in the college since the start of term, 5th January 2021
+The table below outlines the number of confrmed student and staff cases in the college as at 11th June 2021

 |Year 7 Total number of Confirmed Student cases RequiringTrack and Trace||Year 8 Total number of Confirmed Student cases RequiringTrack and Trace||Year 9 Total number of Confirmed Student cases RequiringTrack and Trace||Year 10 Total number of Confirmed Student cases RequiringTrack and Trace||Year 11 Total number of Confirmed Student cases RequiringTrack and Trace|